 How much time do I have to file a personal injury lawsuit?

-In North Carolina, the deadline to file a personal injury lawsuit is generally three years from the date of the accident.
+In North Carolina, the legal time limit (statute of limitations) to file a personal injury lawsuit is generally three years from the date of the accident.
 However, other deadlines can apply in some situations, and only an attorney can advise you of which deadline applies in your case.

-Moreover, just because you have three years to file personal injury lawsuit doesn’t mean you should wait that long to take legal action.
+Most personal injury cases must be filed within this time limit to be considered valid.
+Moreover, just because you have three years to file a personal injury lawsuit doesn’t mean you should wait that long to take legal action.
 The sooner you take the suggested steps below, the stronger your legal case will be in most instances.

 First, see a doctor